 The days of camping on organised sites will be over as soon as you discover the joys of Lake District wild camping.
 Forget about using official sites and have a go at wild camping.
 Sure, you probably won’t have the best nights’ sleep ever, but life’s too short to waste snoring every night!
 I can’t reveal the locations where we’ve camped (as per the ‘code’ among wild campers to ensure their favourite places don’t become a circus) but I can tell you how to go about it yourself, and find your own secret pitches.

-How to Camp Wild in the Lake District
+How to go wild camping in the Lake District

 The best place to do this is has to be the Lake District, in the North West of England, since it is the highest and remotest area of the country and therefore boasts countless secluded and hidden spots to enjoy.